-Divorce is divorce
+Same-sex divorce is divorce

 Just as marriage is marriage, should a same-sex marriage or civil partnership break down, divorce is divorce.
 The same legal process must be followed; and the same rights to a share in assets apply (depending on which marital property regime the marriage falls under – community of property, with or without accrual, or an antenuptial agreement).
 South African law provides for no-fault divorce based on the ‘irretrievable breakdown’ of the relationship.
 A number of factors may be given as evidence of a breakdown, including adultery, but the simplest and least harmful to all involved is one year’s physical separation.
 Divorce of same-sex couples is subject to exactly the same law.